httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Parsing a List from Text {#parse-list}

-Given an ASCII string as input_string, return an array of (bare_item, parameters) tuples. input_string is modified to remove the parsed value.
+Given an ASCII string as input_string, return an array of (item_or_inner_list, parameters) tuples. input_string is modified to remove the parsed value.

 1. Let members be an empty array.
 2. While input_string is not empty:
-   1. Let member be the result of running Parsing an Item or Inner List from Text ({{parse-item-or-list}}) with input_string.
+   1. Append the result of running Parsing an Item or Inner List ({{parse-item-or-list}}) with input_string to members.
-   2. Append member to members.
-   3. Discard any leading OWS from input_string.
+   2. Discard any leading OWS from input_string.
-   4. If input_string is empty, return members.
+   3. If input_string is empty, return members.
-   5. Consume the first character of input_string; if it is not COMMA, fail parsing.
+   4. Consume the first character of input_string; if it is not COMMA, fail parsing.
-   6. Discard any leading OWS from input_string.
+   5. Discard any leading OWS from input_string.
-   7. If input_string is empty, there is a trailing comma; fail parsing.
+   6. If input_string is empty, there is a trailing comma; fail parsing.
 3. No structured data has been found; return members (which is empty).

 #### Parsing an Item or Inner List {#parse-item-or-list}

-Given an ASCII string as input_string, return either the tuple (item_or_list, parameters), where item_or_list can be either a single bare item, or an array of (bare_item, parameters) tuples. input_string is modified to remove the parsed value.
+Given an ASCII string as input_string, return the tuple (item_or_inner_list, parameters), where item_or_inner_list can be either a single bare item, or an array of (bare_item, parameters) tuples. input_string is modified to remove the parsed value.

-1. If the first character of input_string is "(", let member be the result of running Parsing an Inner List ({{parse-innerlist}}) with input_string.
+1. If the first character of input_string is "(", return the result of running Parsing an Inner List ({{parse-innerlist}}) with input_string.
-2. Else, let member be the result of running Parsing an Item ({{parse-item}}) with input_string.
+2. Return the result of running Parsing an Item ({{parse-item}}) with input_string.
-3. Return member.

 #### Parsing an Inner List {#parse-innerlist}